fralau/super-collections/README.md

 d.foo = 7
 ```

+> Several other languages, such as Javascript, LUA, Ruby, and PHP offer that **dot notation**
+> in some form or other.
+However, implementing that idea is not as
+> straightforward as it seems.
+> The idea of superdictionaries in Python has been around for some time
+> (see the [superdict](https://github.com/itdxer/superdict) packagage by Yuri
+> Shevchuk, 2015).

-If a SuperDict contains a value that is itself a dictionary, that
-dictionary is converted in turn into a SuperDict.
+> 📝 **Property** <br> If a SuperDict object contains a value that is itself a dictionary, that dictionary is then converted in turn into a SuperDict.

 ### Superlists
 A **superlist** is a list where all dictionary items have been
-(automagically) converted to **superdicts**.
+(automagically) converted to **superdictionnaries**.

+> ⚠️ **Superlists are indispensable** <br> They were the missing piece of the jigsaw puzzle;
+> without them, it is not possible to convert deep data structures into supercollections.

-SuperLists, combined with SuperDicts make sure that your most complex
+> 💡 **Deep conversion** <br> SuperLists objects, combined with SuperDicts make sure that the most complex
-datastructures (from json or YAML) can be recursively converted into
+> datastructures (from json or YAML) can be recursively converted into
-well-behaved Python  objects.
+> well-behaved Python  objects.